sadhikari07/java-fundamentals/inheritance/inheritanceDay2.md

 Add testing for any new functionality you’ve created.

 ## Directions for testing:
-The following tests were created for testing the functionality of restaurant.java:
+The following tests were created for testing the functionality of shop.java:
   testConstructor: tests if restaurant constructor is created properly and .tostring method is functional.
-  testUpdatedRating: tests if .tostring is outputting updated review that's assosiated with the customer specified.
-  testIfMultipleReviewsAdded: tests if mutiple reviews are being stored

-  The following tests were created for testing the functionality of restaurant.java:
+  The following tests were created for testing the functionality of theater.java:
     testConstructor: tests if review constructor is created properly and .tostring method is functional.
-    estIfGettingRestaurant: tests if name of restaurant is being updated from the information passed from restaurant      constructor.